-A question I am often asked is whether embezzlement is more common when the economy is booming or in recession.
+A question I am often asked about why do people steal is whether embezzlement is more common when the economy is booming or in recession.
 Economic conditions affect our two cohorts differently.
 Tough times create more situations of financial desperation, and therefore more Needy thieves.
 When the economy is doing well, the perception that their friends are getting ahead more quickly than they are motivates some people to join the ranks of the Greedy.

 Embezzlement could take place at any point in a dentist’s career.
 An employee’s decision to become dishonest actually has relatively little to do with you, and is far more related to their own needs and wants.
 I would describe someone’s decision to start embezzling as a statistical “random walk”.